Adults should not have sex with children. I do not advocate paedophilia

 and here:

-I am against criminalising young people under 16 who have consenting, victimless sex with other teens of similar ages, where no one is harmed.
-UK law treats these young people as criminals.
+I am against criminalising young people under 16 who have consenting, victimless sex with other teens of similar ages, where no one is harmed or complains.
+But the Sexual Offences Act 2003 treats these young people as criminals.
 That is wrong.
 They need counselling, not prosecution.
 Even though the numbers prosecuted is low, where teens are of similar ages, even one prosecution is one too many.
-More get cautioned (rather than prosecuted) and some of these get put on the Sex Offenders Register, which ruins their life chances.
+More get cautioned (rather than prosecuted) and some of these still get put on the Sex Offenders Register, which ruins their life chances.

 The point is that half the teenage population are having various forms of sex before their 16th birthday.
 According to the law, they are engaging in criminal activities and have the legal status of “unapprehended criminals.”
 I think this is wrong if the sex is genuinely consensual and there is no more than a small age gap.